awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-tasks.md

 ## Stop a Training Job<a name="studio-tasks-stop-training-job"></a>

 When you stop a training job, its status changes to `Stopping`\.
 An algorithm can delay termination in order to save model artifacts after which the job status changes to `Stopped`\.
+For more information, see the  [StopTrainingJob](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_StopTrainingJob.html) API\.

 **To stop a training job**